 Austrias Carmen by Juan Latino (copy)

-*The birth of Juan Latino c1518 is celebrated on this date.
+*This date celebrates the birth of Juan Latino, who was born in 1518.
 He was a Black Spanish professor, poet, and writer in Grenada during the sixteenth century.

 The University of Grenada opened in 1526 and began to confer degrees in 1533.
 In 1545, in the presence of the Archbishop, the listener of the Real Chancery, and many other gentlemen, Latino received the degree of Bachelor.
 He was 28 years old at that time.
 He was set free, and in Grenada, he received the Chair of grammar and Latin language of the Cathedral; he held that post for 20 years.